joinpursuit/8-0-technical-curriculum/03-react/lifecycle/readme.md

 A missing dependency warning can have several solutions:

 - Add the missing the dependency.
-- Move the entire function you are calling inside `useEffect()` if the function relies on state or props.
+- Move the entire function you are calling inside `useEffect()`, if the function relies on state or props.
-- Move the entire function outside of useEffect, if the function does not use state or props.
+- Move the entire function outside of `useEffect()`, if the function does not use state or props.
 - Write the function to return a value outside `useEffect()`.
 - Create more complex solutions like using the methods `useCallback`, `useMemo`, and `useReducer` (However, these tend to solve more complex issues than you will encounter during labs and assessments).

 ## Resources (optional)

 The above reading is a non-exhaustive list of uses for `useEffect()`.
 However, they will be the most likely ones you will need during this course.
-For further study, read these docs and articles.
+For further study, read these docs and articles:

 - [React Docs Hooks and useEffect](https://reactjs.org/docs/hooks-effect.html)
 - [React Docs Hooks FAQ](https://reactjs.org/docs/hooks-faq.html#should-i-use-one-or-many-state-variables)